moogacs/docs.buf.build/docs/reference/inputs.md

 Public key authentication can be used for remote Git repositories over SSH.

-Git repositories are cloned via the `git` command, so by default, `buf` will use your existing Git SSH configuration, including any identities added to `ssh-agent`.
+Git repositories are cloned via the `git` command, so by default, `buf` uses your existing Git SSH configuration, including any identities added to `ssh-agent`.

 The following environment variables can also be used: